xiaohua-su/Recommender_System/README.md

 ## Next Steps

-1. Since tastes in **movies** and **TV shows** change so much over time, gathering **more current data**,  would be a *crucial* next step in development .
-We can also improve our recommendation system by using data native to Hulu because we can gain a better understanding of the preferences of *Hulu-specific users* as opposed to users in general.
+1. Use more **current data** (our data set is from the 1996-2018), since tastes in movies and TV shows change so much over time, this would be a crucial next step in developing our *improving* our recommendation system model performance.

+2. Use more **first party data** ( or dataset is from MovieLens), by using data native to Hulu we can gain a better understanding of the preferences of Hulu-specific users as opposed to users in general.
-2. We chose to train our model on the *smaller data set*.
-Ideally we would train the model on the *bigger data set*, we also want to incorporate **tv show ratings** for more holistic recommendations.

-3. Furthermore, we would also like incorporate a *content based filtering system* into our model to provide more accurate, robust predictions.

-4. Finally, we would build a **second version** of our app with our *re-trained model*.
+3. Use **more ratings**, we chose to use the smaller dataset in our analysis because of time constraints.
+We could have chosen to use the bigger set however we decided not to.
+This analysis should be re-done with more data.

+4. Incorporate a **content based filtering algorithm** to address cold start problem

+5. We would do **A/B testing** on the res system and subscriber retention

+6. Build the second version of our app

 ## Repository Structure